 Activities: Lock restoration

 What is the work for the camps?
-This summer volunteers will be working at the partially restored Borrowash Bottom Lock undertaking technical restoration work – from reinstating the coping stones to rebuilding the stone gate recesses and wing walls.
-Hopefully by the end of 2019 the lock will be restored forming a focal point for the restoration, demonstrating what volunteers can do.
+This summer volunteers will be working at the partially restored Borrowash Bottom Lock and Sandiacre Lock undertaking technical restoration work rebuilding the stone gate recesses and wing walls a.
+Hopefully by the end of 2020 the locks will be restored forming a focal point for the restoration, demonstrating what volunteers can do.

 Why is important?
 In recent years restoration work has gathered momentum with support from a highly motivated group of local volunteers and whilst the canal land was originally gifted to the local Councils when it was abandoned they have agreed to transfer it back to the Trust for canal restoration.

 What skills are needed?
 No skills necessary - our leader and assistant will guide you through every task!